sporto/rails-elm-integration/readme.md

 - start rails: `puma`
 - start elm: 'elm-reactor'

+## Current issues:

+- Not really working, Elm just showing `TypeError: elmModule is undefined`

+## TODO:

+- I am just requiring http://0.0.0.0:8000/ in my views, this needs to be diff for other environments

 ## Deployment

 To figure this out
 Elm needs to put the relevant files inside the assets pipeline folders

 https://gist.github.com/rtfeldman/db7b121100b6c6ff435b

-## To do:

-- Elm Reactor dumps `elm.js` on the root of my project, I need to copy this into the rails assets pipeline, it would be nice to have reactor put this file there automatically.